 CASP units are distinctive in that they contain a diverse array of historic archaeological resources, buildings, and cultural landscapes exemplifying the importance of the region from the first European contact to missions, fishing/whaling, and farming/ranching periods, followed by the more recent, but still important history of resource conservation.
-Several significant historic locations occur in the Reserve (e.g., Whalers Cove), Coastal Area (e.g., Odello Farm complex), and Inland Area (e.g., A.M.
+Several significant historic locations occur in the Reserve (e.g., Whalers Cove), at Carmel River State Beach (e.g., Odello Farm complex), and on the Point Lobos Ranch Property (e.g., A.M.
 Allan Ranch complex).
 Considerable opportunity exists to better understand and be inspired by historical stories through expanded and coordinated interpretation.